alan-turing-institute/dce-community/README.md

 📫 Contact
 ---

+This repository is maintained by Gabin Kayumbi, Senior Research Community Manager (SRCM) of Data Centric Engineering (DCE).
+*Please create [an issue](../../issues) to report any bug, or share suggestions for the development of this project.*
 For any organisation related queries or concerns, you can directly reach out to Gabin Kayumbi by emailing [gkayumbi@turing.ac.uk](mailto:gkayumbi@turing.ac.uk).

 ♻️ License